MingkHe/CPSC-585-Wasteland-Warriors/README.md

     As the Wasteland Warrior your goal is to survive the apocolypse and escape to freedom.
 You will face 5 waves of enemies who are trying to destroy your vehicle.
 Once you complete all the waves, the game will end.
-    There are two ways to attack your enemies: You can either ram them until their vehicles are destroyed, or if you have amunition you can shoot them.
+    There are two ways to attack your enemies: You can either ram them until their vehicles are destroyed, or if you have amunition, you can shoot them.
 During each wave you will have different objectives.
 The wave will not end until all the objetives are completed.

     Game Modes:
         Survival:
             Defeat all the enemies.

         Headhunter:
-            An enemies is trying to escape, If this enemy (Purple on the radar) is defeated, the wave will end.
+            An enemy is trying to escape, If this enemy (Purple on the radar) is defeated, the wave will end.

         Checkpoint:
             Reach all the checkpoints to end the wave.

         Payload:
-            Collect the payload and deliver it to the checkpoint to end the wave.
+            Collect the payload and deliver it to the checkpoints to end the wave.

         Boss Battle
             Defeat the boss to continue.